 Rick served as Director of Special Services in our local schools for many years.
 He now works as an independent consultant to local districts supporting people with intellectual disabilities.
 He is an active adviser to The Arc Eastern Connecticut in the areas of new business development and personnel.

 Abby is The Arc’s Receptionist at the Danielson office and participates in Special Olympics Quinebaug Valley.
 She was adopted from El Salvador when she was 5 ½ months old.
 She serves on The Arc’s Golf Committee as well as the Safety Committee.
-This will be her first year serving on The Arc’s Board.

 Senator Paul Formica